Georgios DaouacherPosition: Doctoral Student School/office: School of Medical Sciences

 His doctoral thesis aims to evaluate radiological staging in high-risk prostate cancer patients before treatment.
 Radiological methods in question are MRI with and without functional sequences as well as acetate PET CT.
 The final sub-work evaluates the long-term outcome after curative external radiation therapy in men with medium and high-risk prostate cancer who have undergone limited, extended or no lymph node dissection.

-Lymph node staging in high risk prostate cancer – evaluation of imaging techniques compared to histology from pelvic lymph node dissection (PLND) and long term evaluation of PLND in patients treated by curative radiation.
+Lymph node staging in intermediate and high risk prostate cancer – evaluation of imaging techniques compared to histology from pelvic lymph node dissection (PLND) and long term evaluation of PLND in patients treated by curative radiation.

 Articles in journals